 If you or a loved one is struggling with an alcohol or drug addiction, you may be reviewing options for rehabilitation programs.
-Depending on the circumstances surrounding your addiction, you may be looking for medically assisted detox or inpatient care, or even searching online for “outpatient drug rehab near me.”
-Each program is designed around different stages of addiction and recovery, with outpatient therapy usually being the last step in a full continuum of care.
+Depending on the circumstances surrounding your addiction, you may be looking for medically assisted detox or inpatient care.
+You might even be searching online for “outpatient drug rehab near me”.
+Each program is designed around different stages of addiction and recovery.
+Outpatient therapy is usually the last step in a full continuum of care.
+If you’re wondering, how does outpatient therapy strengthen my recovery, we have the answers.

 What Is Outpatient Therapy?